 Guests may also consider taking part in one of the private Magic Kingdom firework cruises.
 New for 2015 are the Ferrytale Wishes: Fireworks Dessert Cruise.
 Via this cruise Guests can experience an exclusive dessert party and unique fireworks viewing experience on Seven Seas Lagoon where guests will enjoy decadent desserts, specialty beverages (alcoholic and non-alcoholic) and a one-of-a-kind perspective of HalloWishes.

-Halloween Decorations & Activities at Animal Kingdom Park
+Halloween Decorations & Activities

 In the past, park guests have been treated to Halloween themed arts and crafts and other Halloween activities at Rafiki’s Planet Watch.